jakeboers/cs262/Lab01/README.txt

+CS 262 - Lab 1
+This lab is based on https://github.com/kvlinden-courses/cs262-code/blob/master/lab01/myNewProject/App.js

+Answers to the lab questions:

 App.js is the file that stores the actual code for the app

 Package.json Tells the program where to find stuff in all of the folders